For developers & vibe coders

 claude mcp add --transport stdio --env HUBFLUENCER_API_TOKEN=YOUR_TOKEN hubfluencer -- npx -y @hubfluencer/mcp

+Paste it into your shell — not into a running Claude session, where it's read as a prompt instead of executed.
 All flags go before the server name; -- separates it from the command Claude Code runs.
 Use --scope project to write the server into .mcp.json at the repo root.

 …or a config file